adrianmusante/docker-pocketbase/README.md

 - `POCKETBASE_DEBUG`: Verbose mode.
 Default: **false**
 - `POCKETBASE_PORT_NUMBER`: PocketBase&trade; server port number.
 Default: **8090**
 - `POCKETBASE_OPTS`: Additional options for bootstrap server.
 No defaults.
+- `POCKETBASE_ADMIN_EMAIL`: Admin user email.
+No defaults.
+- `POCKETBASE_ADMIN_PASSWORD`: Admin user password.
+No defaults.
+- `POCKETBASE_ADMIN_UPSERT`: If set to `true`, the admin user always is set from environment variables before the server starts.
+Otherwise, set to `false` for only create in the first startup.
+Default: **true**

 ##### Encryption